 The third main factor important in determining the website redesign pricing is website redesign UX.
 Do you want custom-made, professional designs and infographics for your website, or are stock photos sufficient?
 Are you going to use videos or animations on your website?

-The website revamp cost often increases as design complexity increases, and your site’s loading performance may suffer greatly.
-Mitigation techniques may implement in your code and server environment to boost page load speed.
+The website revamp cost often increases with design complexity, and your site’s loading performance may suffer greatly.
+Mitigation techniques may be implemented in your code and server environment to boost page load speed.
 However, these changes sometimes take more time and work.